Oxypteros/Oxypteros/README.md

 Anything in life worth doing is worth overdoing.\
 Moderation is for net administrators.

-I'm a chromebook lover, Fedora user.\
+I'm a chromebook lover, Debian user.\
 I'm a *'lone survivor'*[^1] writer.
 I write!!!
 Words with brackets intertwine, and git push-it before the Wi-Fi signal dies.

 So, if you are like me, then you better say it, because this dyslexic storytelling monkey been there, done that, and logged on for more.